Written by Cheryl Jennison DaProza on October 1, 2014 under News

 Open-Back Headphones, SRH1440 and SRH1840, are being showcased at Winter NAMM 2012.
 Michael Johns introduces our first open-back headphone models: the SRH1440 and SRH1840.
 Designed for critical mastering, monitoring and unparalleled audiophile listening, the SRH1440 and SRH1840 deliver a unique sound signature that enables listeners to achieve and produce their best quality mix.
 Find out […]

-Written by Allison Wolcott on December 21, 2016 under
+Written by Allison Wolcott on September 1, 2017 under Education

 A bug?
 How big was it?

 Thanks for taking a moment to report the bug you experienced.
 We’ll use the information you provide to fix it.

 Delivered monthly, Shure Notes® is a newsletter digest featuring the best of the Shure Blog, including audio how-to articles and videos, webinar invitations, product information, special offers, trade show scoops and artist endorser interviews.
 You may also receive occasional emails about timely events.

 We never share your information with outside companies, so if you receive email from other audio companies, it isn't because you subscribed with us.